Dograffe/NovyXtreme/README.md

 - `/nxreload`
   Reloads the NovyXtreme plugin.

+  ## Permissions
+  NovyXtreme used permission nodes compatible with Permission plugins such as LuckPerms or PermissionsEx, the following permission nodes are available:

+ - 'novyxtreme.debug' Allows user to use /nxforce and /nxreload
+ - 'novyxtreme.nxlistall' Allows users to view all stargates with /nxlist (default: only shows command sender's gates)
+ - 'novyxtreme.nxremoveany' Allows the user to remove any stargate (default: only allows removal of command sender's stargates)
+ - 'novyxtreme.nxtop' allows player to user /nxtop command
+ - 'novyxtreme.nxnear' allows player to use /nxnear command

   ## Stargate Creation
   Creating a stargate is easy, first, create this structure in your world
   - (Note: There is a two block gap between the stargate and the lever pedestal).